Loretta Lynn: Tribute album for Patsy Cline, other projects, and honors

 Devoted to her fans, Lynn told the editor of Salisbury, Maryland's newspaper the reason she signed hundreds of autographs: "These people are my fans...
 I'll stay here until the very last one wants my autograph.
 Without these people, I am nobody.
 I love these people."
 In 1979, she became the spokesperson for Procter & Gamble's Crisco Oil.
 Because of her dominant hold on the 1970s, Lynn was named the "Artist of the Decade" by the Academy of Country Music.
 She is the only woman to have won this honor.

 Lynn became a part of the country music scene in Nashville in the 1960s.
-In 1967, she had the first of 16 No. 1 hits, out of 70 charted songs as a solo artist and a duet partner.
+In 1967, she had the first of 16 No. 1 hits out of 70 charted songs as a solo artist and a duet partner.
 Her later hits include "Don't Come Home A-Drinkin' (With Lovin' on Your Mind)", "You Ain't Woman Enough (To Take My Man)", "Fist City", and "Coal Miner's Daughter".

 Lynn focused on women's issues with themes about philandering husbands and persistent mistresses.
 Her music was inspired by issues she faced in her marriage.
-She increased the boundaries in the conservative genre of country music by singing about birth control ("The Pill"), repeated childbirth ("One's on the Way"), double standards for men and women ("Rated 'X'"), and being widowed by the draft during the Vietnam War ("Dear Uncle Sam").
+She widened the boundaries in the conservative genre of country music by singing about birth control ("The Pill"), repeated childbirth ("One's on the Way"), double standards for men and women ("Rated 'X'"), and being widowed by the draft during the Vietnam War ("Dear Uncle Sam").

-Country music radio stations often refused to play her music and in a 1987 interview she said eight of her songs had been banned.
+Country music radio stations often refused to play her music.
+In a 1987 interview, Lynn said eight of her songs had been banned.

 Her bestselling 1976 autobiography, Coal Miner's Daughter, was made into an Academy Award–winning film with the same title in 1980, starring Sissy Spacek and Tommy Lee Jones.
 Spacek won the Academy Award for Best Actress for her role as Lynn.
 Lynn's album Van Lear Rose, released in 2004, was produced by the alternative rock musician Jack White.
 Lynn and White were nominated for five Grammys and won two.

 Lynn received numerous awards in country and American music.
 She was inducted into the Nashville Songwriters Hall of Fame in 1983, the Country Music Hall of Fame in 1988, and the Songwriters Hall of Fame in 2008.
 She was honored in 2010 at the Country Music Awards.
 She was awarded the Presidential Medal of Freedom by President Barack Obama in 2013.
 Lynn was a member of the Grand Ole Opry since joining on September 25, 1962.
 Her debut appearance on the Grand Ole Opry was on October 15, 1960.
 Lynn recorded 70 albums including 54 studio albums, 15 compilation albums, and a tribute album.